inejc/edu/README.md

-A set of miscellaneous IPython notebooks for educational purposes.
+A set of miscellaneous resources for educational purposes.